pootis2/Lab8_Starter/README.md

 3. **No**, because the message feature interacts with other features in the application, so it cannot be unit tested.
 End to end test would be better when testing the message feature.

-4. **Yes**, because the max message length feature is not closely connected to other features in the application, so it can be unit tested.
+4. **Yes**, because the max message length feature does not closely interact with other features in the application, so it can be unit tested.